Amanda Nunes: Bantamweight and Featherweight Champion

 After amassing a three-fight win streak, Nunes earned her first title shot in the UFC.
 She faced Miesha Tate for the UFC Women's Bantamweight Championship on July 9, 2016, at UFC 200.
 Nunes stunned Tate early on with knees and punches and then won the fight by submission (rear-naked choke) in the first round.
 Her victory made her the first openly gay UFC champion.

 On December 30, 2016, Nunes made her first title defense against returning MMA superstar Ronda Rousey in the main event at UFC 207.
 Nunes won the fight via TKO due to punches 48 seconds into the first round.

 For her second title defense, Nunes was scheduled to face Valentina Shevchenko in a rematch at UFC 213 on July 8, 2017.
 The pair originally fought at UFC 196, with Nunes winning by unanimous decision.
 Nunes was hospitalized the morning of the fight with chronic sinusitis and the fight was cancelled.
 Joanna Jędrzejczyk offered to replace Nunes, but the Nevada State Athletic Commission could not clear her on such short notice.
 Nunes instead fought Shevchenko at UFC 215 on September 9 in Edmonton, Alberta.
 Nunes won the closely contested fight by split decision.
 Out of 22 media outlets, 10 scored it for Nunes, 10 for Shevchenko, and 2 scored it a draw.

 Nunes faced Raquel Pennington on May 12, 2018, at UFC 224.
-After a dominant performance, Nunes finished the fight with ground and pound at 2:36 of round five.
+After a dominant performance, Nunes won the fight via TKO in round five.
 This was the first UFC event headlined by two openly gay fighters.

 Nunes moved up in weight to face Cris Cyborg for the UFC Women's Featherweight Championship on December 29, 2018, at UFC 232.
-Nunes knocked Cyborg out in 51 seconds of the first round to become the new UFC Women’s Featherweight Champion.
+Nunes knocked Cyborg out in 51 seconds of the first round to become the new UFC Women's Featherweight Champion.
 This made her the first woman in UFC to hold championship belts in different divisions simultaneously.
 This win also earned her the Performance of the Night award.

 Nunes returned to bantamweight to make her fourth title defense against former champion Holly Holm on July 6, 2019, at UFC 239.
 She won the fight via knockout in round one after dropping Holm with a head kick and following up with punches.
 This win earned her the Performance of the Night award.